 When moving to the UK from the USA, US expats become subject to UK tax laws.

-Typically, this happens, when stays in the UK exceeds in the aggregate 183 days in any 12-month period.
+Typically, this happens, when stays in the UK exceeds in the aggregate 183 days in any 12-month rolling period.

 However, if other conditions are satisfied, UK taxation and payroll may become relevant for short-term business visitors too.